 #2 New friends: My metric for committing to anything these days is a simple question, “can I make a great friend?”
 This course had a number of people with a spirit of curiosity, generosity and connection. which are exactly the people I want to meet.
 I met a ton of people and made a couple new connections that may turn into friends.
 However, I had a hard time trying to navigate the many lectures and announcements and engage in the Circle community in a way to really invest in them.

-One recommendation I’d had for Ali is to pair people up directly with similar backgrounds or levels of experience as buddies or force people to make them in the first week of the course.
+One recommendation I’d have for Ali is to pair people up directly with similar backgrounds or levels of experience as buddies or force people to make them in the first week of the course.

 #4 Tech Skills: Many of the lectures provided some very practical tips on improving editing skills and also just basic techniques for how to connect more effectively with people on YouTube.
 I learned valuable new ideas about cover images, background audio or music, strategic use of b-roll, lighting techniques, blurred backgrounds, and other small tweaks that combined enabled me to start to understand the technical editing process at a deeper level.